isimmons/tickets-please/README.md

 We make it possible to create a new ticket both from the TicketController and from the AuthorTicketController.
 Remember this when documenting the API.
 2 ways to create tickets.

+## Deleting with a Delete Request
+In the case of tickets we go ahead and return a 404 error since this is the expected behavior in a typical system.
+We aren't trying to hide any implementation details from hackers here.

+We provide the ability to delete a ticket in both the TicketController and the AuthorTicketController See @Bionik6 APIExceptions class in [lesson comments](https://laracasts.com/series/laravel-api-master-class/episodes/14) I'm sure I'll be looking into this change which will change how and where I use try/catch blocks in the controllers.